Peter Fiske, a short-haired person wearing a collared shirt, smiles for a headshot against a gray background.

 The National Alliance for Water Innovation, or NAWI, was founded in 2017 by three Department of Energy (DOE) national labs — Lawrence Berkeley National Laboratory, Oak Ridge National Laboratory, and the National Renewable Energy Laboratory — to establish the next DOE Energy Innovation Hub.
 Along with a core group of industry and academic partners, NAWI formed a research consortium to examine the critical technical barriers and research needs to radically lower the cost and energy of desalination.
 NAWI is led by Lawrence Berkeley National Laboratory and headquartered in Berkeley, California.

+Photo collage of people interacting with water.
 Spring snowmelt in the Ansel Adams Wilderness of the California Sierra Nevada.
 Wildflowers against a winding river, green fields, and mountains at Crested Butte, Colorado.
-A lush forest with snowy mountains.in the background.
 Charlie Koven conducting fieldwork outdoors.
 Scientist looks over plants in the EcoPOD.
 View of Earth from space.